 In recent weeks there has been coverage on government proposals regarding sex and relationship education.
 I have done a fair bit of reading on the subject and noted different perspectives (see here, here and here, for example).
-Rather than go into detail as to what is imposed, I would want to use this opportunity to give my views on this aspect of education, knowing full well that many Christians of the more conservative ilk will have concerns and me being of a similar ilk will share many of those concerns.
+Rather than go into detail as to what is being proposed, I would want to use this opportunity to give my views on this aspect of education, knowing full well that many Christians of the more conservative ilk will have concerns and me being of a similar ilk will share many of those concerns.

 The subject of what gets taught in schools is a biggie and where a debate is still needed.
 But we are where we are.
 Some discretion is allowed for parents to choose the school their child attends and if unhappy with what is on offer they can home school their child, although realistically that option is not available to most.
 Up to now parents have been able to opt out of certain lessons that might be in conflict with their beliefs, although this is now being contended.
 While what should be on the curriculum and the exam and utilitarian focus are issues we can argue over, most parents are okish about much that is taught, starting with the three ‘r’s and recognizing there are good cases for the many subjects now on offer.

 Where the problem arises with conservative Christian types is when values are taught that are not what the parent believes to be right or material is covered that is deemed inappropriate e.g. pertaining to sex for young children (I believe that children’s innocence should be preserved as long as possible, although I also recognize that such is the world we live in where some matters should be covered).
 I would much rather that the ultimate decision of whether to allow one’s children to attend sex and relationship education classed remain with the parent and, while I recognize that some parents are negligent in these areas and outside forces like the Internet unduly influence, I see it as my duty as a parent to teach such things.